 mechanism is used to provide a high probability of selecting a unique BSSID.

+This field in an MBSS is set to the MAC address of the mesh STA transmitting the frame containing the field.

+NOTE — This means the BSSID field has the same value as the TA field (see 9.3.2.1.2).

 This field is set to all 1s to indicate the wildcard BSSID.
 The wildcard value is not used in the BSSID field

 except where explicitly permitted in this standard.
 When dot11OCBActivated is true, the wildcard value is